 Detroit Tigers vs Arizona Diamondbacks: Odds, Spread, And Total

-The Detroit Tigers will look to bounce back on offense as they battle the Arizona Diamondbacks on Monday night at 10:10 p.m.
-EST. The Tigers are 2-1 and first in…
+The Detroit Tigers will look to avoid being swept by the Arizona Diamondbacks.
+First pitch is at 3:40 p.m.
+EST. The Tigers are 2-3 and third in the AL Central…

-The Detroit Tigers will look to bounce back on offense as they battle the Arizona Diamondbacks on Monday night at 10:10 p.m.
+The Detroit Tigers will look to avoid being swept by the Arizona Diamondbacks.
+First pitch is at 3:40 p.m.
 EST.

-The Tigers are 2-1 and first in the AL Central Division.
-They just took two out of three on the road against the San Diego Padres.
-The pitching did well in all three games and only gave up a total of seven runs.
-In Game 1, the offense scored four runs early and won 8-2.
-In Game 2, the Tigers were down 2-1 late in the game, and the offense scored four runs in the eighth, and won 5-2.
-In the finale, Detroit only got two hits and couldn't complete the sweep.
+The Tigers are 2-3 and third in the AL Central Division.
+In this three-game series, Detroit has had two high-scoring losses.
+In Game 1, they almost came back from an 8-0 deficit.
+In Game 2, they led 5-1 for seven innings and gave up six runs to the Diamondbacks in the bottom of the eighth.
+The Tigers put up six hits, and those hits were scattered around the lineup.
+The offense had a five-run third and that was it.
+They need to try to score throughout the game and not just have one good inning in the beginning or at the end.

-The Diamondbacks are 0-3 and tied for third in the NL West.
-They just got swept on the road by the Los Angeles Dodgers.
-The first game wasn't close, but the other two losses were only by a run.
-In Game 1, the Dbacks did have a 2-0 lead and the Dodgers put together two, four-run innings, and won 8-2.
-In Game 2, Arizona had another 2-0 lead, Los Angeles got another four-run inning, Dbacks tied things up, and the Dodgers took the lead late and won 5-4.
-In the finale, the Diamondbacks led 2-0 again and gave up late runs for another brutal loss.
+The Diamondbacks are 2-3 and tied for second in the NL West.
+They have won two games in a row, and the bats are going off in this series with the Tigers.
+In Game 2, Jose Fernandez led the way on offense with three hits, four RBIs, and two runs scored.
+They need to tighten up the pitching because they did almost blow an eight-run lead in Game 1, and the pitching put the team in a hole early.
+For now, the bats have been consistent for four of five games in this young season.

 Spread